AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Have higher monetization potential due to its ability to exploit and explore than the classification-based model, but tend to be risky to use.

+  * Minimal implementation takes a minimum of 2 hours using DataPredict™, especially if multiple recommendations are made.

 ## Adaptive Difficulty Systems

 * [Creating Regression-Based Enemy Data Generation Model](HighValueProjectTutorials/CreatingRegressionBasedEnemyDataGenerationModel.md)